6.3: Kinetics with Enzymes

 \end{equation}

 This reversible form of the Michaelis-Menten equation and other equations, written in the format shown in equation 6.24, are commonly used in programs such as VCell and Copasi to model the kinetics of whole pathways of biological interactions and reactions.
-The figures below show a reaction diagram, graphical results showing S and P vs time for the selected KM and VM values shown, and animations for the reaction.
-The chemical (S and P) are shown as green spheres connected by a line.
-The red dot again represents the enzyme (shown as a node of connection between S and P).
+The figures below show a reaction diagram, graphical results of S and P vs. time for the selected KM and VM values, and animations of the reaction.
+The chemicals (S and P) are shown as green spheres connected by a line.
+The red dot again represents the enzyme (shown as a node with a connection between S and P).
 Equation 6.24 was used to model the reversible reaction (even though the arrows shown between S and P are unidirectional.

 Reversible Enzyme-Catalyzed Reaction: E + S ↔ ES ↔ EP ↔ E + P .